gustavo-alberto/MicroManipulatorStepper/README.md

 If you have questions or problems with the build or just want to discuss subjects related to the project, joint the projects community [Discord Server](https://discord.gg/maRvMVpa2Q').

-1. Read this Document and whatch the linked videos
+1. Read this Document and watch the linked videos
 2. Get the parts listed in [Bill of Materials](documentation/bom/bom.md)
 3. Build the device and electronics
 4. Upload firmware using VSCode with PlattformIO plugin